Effects of Dynamo-Generated Large-Scale Magnetic Fields on the Surface Gravity ($f$) Mode: Conclusions

 \section{Conclusions}

-Previous studies of this kind suffer from the objection that they often impose magnetic fields by hand with arbitrary magnitudes.
-Here, in this work, we relax this by including an $\alpha^2$-dynamo in the lower subdomain of the box, allowing the magnetic field to evolve on its own.
-We found that the kinematic phase of such a dynamo run effectively acts as a non-magnetic case.
-All three $f$-mode parameters namely, the mode strength, frequency shift and linewidth for the kinematic phase are almost the same as those obtained from the non-magnetic run h1.
-This is expected as, in the kinematic phase, the magnetic field is too weak to affect the velocity field; hence, the characteristics of $f$-mode are the same in both cases.
+Previous studies of this kind often relied on magnetic fields that are imposed artificially, with arbitrary amplitudes chosen a priori.
+Here, in this work, we relax this by including an $\alpha^2$ dynamo in the lower subdomain of the box, allowing the magnetic field to evolve on its own.
+For the $f$-mode properties, we find that the kinematic phase of such a dynamo run is equivalent to a nonmagnetic case.
+All three $f$-mode parameters, namely the mode strength, frequency shift, and line width for the kinematic phase, are almost the same as those obtained from the nonmagnetic run h1.
+This is expected as, in the kinematic phase, the magnetic field is too weak to affect the velocity field; hence, the characteristics of the $f$-mode are the same in both cases.

 But as the dynamo evolves and generates large-scale magnetic fields, it begins to interact with the velocity field, thereby affecting the $f$-mode.
-We find that the magnetic field not only increases the frequency of the $f$-mode, but also strengthens it and fans it out, which is clearly noticeable in the $k$-$\omega$ diagram (see Figure~\ref{fig:4}).
+These dynamo-generated magnetic fields lie predominantly below the surface; see Figure~\ref{fig:5}(left).
+We find that the magnetic field not only increases the frequency of the $f$-mode, but also strengthens it and fans it out, which is clearly noticeable in the $k$-$\omega$ diagram; see Figure~\ref{fig:4}.
 This increase in the mode strength depends on the magnitude of the magnetic field near the surface, with these effects being more pronounced at larger wavenumbers.

-One possible caveat in this and other similar works with isothermal stratification in the bulk is that the $f$ and $p$ modes overlap and interfere with each other for $\tilde{k}_x \lesssim 1$, i.e., for $\ell \lesssim 2800$.
+One possible caveat in this and other similar works with isothermal stratification in the bulk is that the $f$- and $p$-modes overlap and interfere with each other for $\tilde{k}_x \lesssim 1$, i.e., for $\ell \lesssim 2800$.
 This limits our ability to explore the regime where current observations are more sensitive.
 To address this, one needs to consider more realistic polytropic stratification for the bulk.
 This will be taken up in a future study.

+We emphasize that the present setup is not intended to model the solar dynamo.
+However, due to convective helical turbulence, one expects that the $\alpha$-effect is operative in the Sun \citep{Singh_et_al_2018_Bihelical}.
+This is the motivation for our choice of using helical forcing to enable the $\alpha$-effect in our dynamo simulations, although solar magnetic fields are more complicated and modeling those is beyond the scope of this work.
+The dynamo in our simulations serves only as a mechanism to generate a near-equipartition large-scale magnetic field self-consistently.
+This allows us to study the coupling between the $f$-mode and a dynamically generated magnetic field without imposing the field configuration artificially.